tquinlan1992/tquinlan92-typescript-redux-utils/README.md

 This package gives a few useful type-safe redux, react-redux, and react utilities.

 ## `makeNestedSimpleStore`
 makeNestedSimpleStore creates a nested redux store with thunk actions.
 It gives back `reducers` to use with `combineReducers` and  `actions` to update the state.
 The `actions` include `simpleActions` to change the state with the same name as the state properties.
 It also includes methods `set`, to set a partial state with type checking, `setAll` to set the state with type checking, `reset` to reset a state to its initial state, `resetAll` to reset the state whole to its initial state.
+You can also pass in `otherActions` by definining a `actions` property on an `initial state`.
 If a second argument is passed in it will merge the object with the `action`.
 It's recommened to pass in thunk actions as the second argument matching the nested store type.

 ```ts
 export const { actions: storeActions, reducers, selectors } = makeNestedSimpleStore(initialStates, thunkActions);